ccao-data/model-sales-val/README.md

 ## Exporting Flags to iasWorld

-Use the `scripts/export.py` script to generate a CSV that can be uploaded to iasWorld to incorporate new flags.
+Use the `scripts/export.py` script to generate a CSV that can be uploaded to iasWorld to save new flags.

 Example use:

 ```
-python3 scripts/export.py > export.csv
+python3 scripts/export.py > sales_val_flags.csv
 ```

-The `example.csv` file can then be sent over for upload to iasWorld.
+The `sales_val_flags.csv` file can then be sent over for upload to iasWorld.